 Examples

-The following examples do not include the tax impacts of changes to frontage levies and school taxes.
+The following examples do not include the tax impacts of changes to school taxes and related changes to provincial education tax credits.

 Example A: Reassessment increase of 5%